SethBling/PBChance/README.md

 Valid values: 0-999 Suggestion: 1
 4. Display survival chance
 This will display in addition a percent number.
 The formula is simply [finished runs]/[total remaining runs].
-5. Newer split times are more important than old ones Newer attempts will be selected more often during a simulated run.
+5. Newer split times are more important than old ones.
+Newer attempts will be selected more often during a simulated run.
 Valid values: 0-100 Suggestion: 100
-6. Malus on failures # seconds
+6. Malus on failures # seconds.
 For each discontinued run, a failed split will be generated.
 It's added every time to a simulated run, if a failed split is selected.
 Valid values: 0-999 Suggestion: it depends.
 Can be set to 0, if "Display survival chance" is set.
 7. Only consider splits, which are faster than {bestSplit[s] x # percent}